 That said, she still feels that it was a good thing to do, because it helped the family set boundaries around behaviors that were impacting them, too.
 "I don't think interventions are only good for helping the person who has the sickness," she says.
 "I think it's also for the family to say Here's my bottom line and I'm sticking to it, because you're [hurting] me."

 Not that sticking to those boundaries is easy.
-Ben* and his mother made the difficult decision to cut off contact with his father when he refused treatment for his alcoholism after multiple interventions and ultimatums.
+Ben* and his mother made the difficult decision to cut off contact with his father when he refused treatment for an alcohol use disorder after multiple interventions and ultimatums.
 “I got the impression that he felt the standard treatment model was a formula that didn’t fit him—he said, ‘I’ve done that and it doesn’t work,’” says Ben.
 (His father went through the Alcoholics Anonymous program when Ben was a child and sought treatment—following an intervention—and stayed sober for almost a decade before relapsing.)
 But eventually, Ben and his mother reached a breaking point.
 “I remember my mom saying she couldn’t continue to give any more of herself to this disease,” he recalls.
 And that’s how Ben felt as well.
 “After several years of continued drinking—years of being angry and yelling conversations over the phone—it didn’t feel like I was talking to him anymore,” Ben says.
 “It was harder to talk to him sometimes than to not talk to him at all, which was awful, too.
 I also hoped that [walking away from the situation] would maybe change something.”

 In Ben’s case—and many others like his—that didn’t happen.
 His father died of complications related to alcoholism two years after their last conversation, at the age of 61.
 Ten years later, Ben still struggles with the emotions around his decision to uphold the boundary he set.
 “I know I did the right thing at the time, but there’s still a part of me that feels like I abandoned someone I love,” he says.
 “I wonder, would it have made a difference if I’d stayed in touch?
 I don’t know.”